SinisterRectus/Discordia/README.md

 **[Luvit](https://luvit.io)** is an open-source, asynchronous I/O Lua runtime environment.
 It is a version of [LuaJIT](http://luajit.com/) combined with [libuv](http://libuv.org/) and layered with various libraries to provide an API similar to that of [Node.js](https://nodejs.org/en/), but with Lua instead of JavaScript.
 Luvit's companion package manager, lit, makes it easy to set up the Luvit runtime and its published libraries.

-Discordia is a Lua wrapper for the official Discord API, and provides an object-oriented, event driven interface for developing Discord bots.
-By using Lua's native coroutines, asynchronous REST and WebSocket communication is internally abstracted in a way that allows end-users to write blocking-style code without blocking I/O operations.
+Discordia is a Lua wrapper for the official Discord API, and provides a high-level, object-oriented, event driven interface for developing Discord bots.
+By using Lua's native coroutines, asynchronous HTTP and WebSocket communication is internally abstracted in a way that allows end-users to write blocking-style code without blocking I/O operations.

 Join the [Discord API community](https://discord.gg/0SBTUU1wZTWVpm07) to discuss Discordia and other Discord libraries!